AaltoSciComp/scicomp-docs/data/ida.rst

 Main article: http://openscience.fi/becoming-an-ida-user

-Everyone can apply for IDA space via your CSC account.
+Everyone can apply for IDA space via your CSC account (but all IDA space is allocated to projects, not individual users).
 Anyone at a Finnish university can get a CSC account automatically.
 IDA space is

 First, you need a CSC account.
 You can get this online via the Aalto